Adityaraj6/CEH-CheatSheet/Deep CMD/README.md

 # CEH-Practical-Notes
-These are the notes that I made for CEH Practical Exam
+These are the Deep notes that I made for CEH Practical Exam